benleb/ad-automoli/README.md

 `name` | False | string | | A name for this daytime
 `delay` | True | integer | 150 | Seconds without motion until lights will switched off.
 Can be disabled (lights stay always on) with `0`.
 Setting this will overwrite the global `delay` setting for this daytime.
 `light` | False | integer/string | | Light setting (percent integer value (0-100) in or scene entity

+Note: If there is only one daytime, the light and delay settings will be applied for the entire day, regardless of the starttime.

 ### only_own_events